 Blue Snowball iCE Mic has long been regarded as a top choice among podcasters and game streamers for its high-quality audio, minimal feedback, and clarity.
 For the price point, it is easily one of the best microphones for online teaching as well.
 When teaching online, you need a microphone set up that is easy-to-use, small enough not to take up too much space, and clear in audio.
 This is a microphone that checks all the boxes.

-Blue has also made it possible to garner additional accessories that can truly take your online teaching setup above and beyond.
+Blue has also made it possible to garner additional accessories to take your online teaching setup above and beyond truly.
 Booms or clamps are sold separately.
 During our review process, we found that this is a microphone that does live up to the hype.
-Easily record or live-stream your lessons and enjoy crystal-clear clarity that won’t leave your students asking you to repeat yourself.
+Easily record lectures or live-stream your lessons and enjoy crystal-clear clarity that won’t leave your students asking you to repeat yourself.
 For the money, this is arguably one of the best microphones you can get.

 2. FIFINE Mini Gooseneck USB Microphone